 Tip: Do a Aceto Balsamic Vinegar Tasting Experience tour in Modena

 10. Hombre Farm

-Hombre Farm is famous for two things: they make authentic Parmigiano-Reggiano cheese and are the home of Umberto Panini Motor Museum, housing the largest collection of Mazeratis.
+Hombre Farm is famous for two things: they make authentic Parmigiano-Reggiano cheese and are the home of Umberto Panini Motor Museum, housing the largest collection of Maserati.
 The farm has over 500 cows and a factory for making cheese.
-It is impressive to visit their room where over 8,000 certified cheese sit in a maturation process.
-The Italians are quite proud of the cheese’s flavor’s distinction and consider parmesan cheese as a fake.
+It is impressive to visit their room where over 8,000 certified cheeses sit in a maturation process.
+The Italians are quite proud of the cheese’s flavor’s distinction and consider parmesan cheese a fake.
 The taste of Parmigiano-Reggiano is distinct with a condensed richness and grainy saltiness.